ankittyagi140/ankittyagi140/README.md

 - 👋 Hi, I’m @ankittyagi140
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in JavaScript and Reactjs
-- 🌱 I’m currently learning React.Js
+- 🌱 I’m currently learning Node.Js
 - 💞️ I’m looking to collaborate on Javascript/React.js
 - 📫 How to reach me ankit.tyagi555@gmail.com